kaikoh95/crypto-trading-bot/README.md

 ```
 $ python trade_bot.py
 ```

+## KuCoin Bot
+This was made from scratch using KuCoin's Python SDK.

 ### Executing the KuCoin bot to snag first listings
 WARNING: Please check that you have set the correct ENV in .env file before running the following.